chmadran/minishell/README.md

 Then we enter in the `manage_token` function that will create each token node and fill out the token list. `start_operator` starts by checking whether the first character of `line_read` is an operator as this would be an error in input.
 If it is a PIPE, it prints the predefined macro  "minishell: syntax error: unexpected token '%c'\n" (Error String Unexpected or ESTR_UNEXP) else if it's an operator of any other type is prints the predefined macro "minishell: syntax error near unexpected token 'newline'\n" (Error String Operator Start or ESTR_OPSTART).
 Else if it's a builtin it starts the token_list.

 The two main functions of `manage_token` are `check_token_type` and `trim_spaces`. `check_token_type` browses through the operators we need to handle's list and if one is found associates the type to the operator enum.
-If no operator is found, the type is COMMAND. `trim_spaces` on the other hand returns a char * data that will fill out the token, if the token is an operator that data is set to NULL.
+If no operator is found, the type is COMMAND.
+To make enums clearer look at the minishell.h file and see how COMMAND = 0, PIPE = 1 etc. So type = 1 = T_PIPE :) `trim_spaces` on the other hand returns a char * data that will fill out the token, if the token is an operator that data is set to NULL.

 Things to note :
 * use `print_token_list` to test the output of the token_list, maybe thats where your error lies